-Are tours of the Butterfly Show available?
+- Are tours of the Butterfly Show available?

 These tours are generally designed for class visits.
 Our presentations can be made suitable for all ages and grades from JK through high school.
 We do also offer adult oriented tours for educational institutions (e.g. adult ESL) or seniors’ residences and community programs.

 Tours are booked on a first come, first served basis.
 We will make every effort to accommodate your group(s).
 By presenting either a range of possible times, or a ranked preference list, it is more likely that we will be able to book your tour immediately, thereby giving you the largest option for available tour.
 Evening tours are not available.
 The building closes at 4:00 p.m.

 The tours are presented by Let’s Talk Science volunteers, and no charge is made to either the tour group or the university for this service.

 I have a large group or my school would like to send multiple classes.
 What’s the maximum tour group size?

 Due to the size of our teaching room and the capacity of our greenhouses, we must limit group sizes to 40 people.

-This does mean that one group will start their tour while the other will be required to wait 30 minutes before beginning theirs.
+This does mean that one group will start their tour while the other will be required to wait 60 minutes before beginning theirs.
 We request that the second group not enter the greenhouses before their tour since other groups will be there for their tours.
 Instead, the Nesbitt building is located on the riverfront with open park space – great for a class picnic, nature walk, or games.
-Book now.

-The butterfly show is held in the greenhouses of the Nesbitt Biology building on Carleton University campus.
+The butterfly show is held in the greenhouse of the Nesbitt Biology Building on Carleton University campus.
 Carleton is located between Bronson Ave. and Colonel By Dr, along the Rideau canal.
 The Nesbitt biology building is located at the south-east corner of campus, along the river.
 The lecture section of the tours are held in a conference room adjoining the greenhouses – your volunteer lecturers will meet you at the door and show your students the way.

-There is a dedicated bus loading zone in front of the building for groups to embark.
+There is a dedicated bus loading zone in front of the building for groups to disembark.
 Free bus parking is available for the time while the group is in for the tour.
 Details will be included in your tour registration.